(c) Graphic: Körber-Stiftung

 But where and how do these connections work and appear in eCommemoration?

-The third eCommemoration Convention specifically aims to create and explore bridges between analogue and digital worlds.
-We want to identify the cross-sections of analogue remembrance and digital practices with regards to commemorative culture: where do different practices spill from one into the other sphere?
+The third eCommemoration Convention specifically aimed to create and explore bridges between analogue and digital worlds.
+We wanted to identify the cross-sections of analogue remembrance and digital practices with regards to commemorative culture: where do different practices spill from one into the other sphere?
 To what extend can both worlds benefit from their respective peculiarities?

 Programme